And so it comes,

 Her white nurse cap leaves her head

-and tails the wind to the green puddle,
+and tails the wind out the door to the green puddle,

 She empties her voodoo curses